SKorea’s Moon wants ‘irrevocable’ progress on nuke diplomacy

-SEOUL, South Korea (AP) — South Korea’s president says he’s pushing for “irrevocable” progress on efforts to denuclearize North Korea by the end of this year.
+SEOUL, South Korea (AP) — South Korean President Moon Jae-in said Friday that he’s pushing for “irrevocable progress” on efforts to rid North Korea of its nukes by the end of this year as he prepares for his third summit with North Korean leader Kim Jong Un.

-President Moon Jae-in made the comments in an interview with Indonesian newspaper Kompas published on Friday.
+Earlier this week, Moon sent special envoys to Pyongyang to help resolve the nuclear stalemate.
+After returning home, his envoys said Thursday that Kim still has faith in President Donald Trump and reaffirmed his commitment to a nuclear-free Korean Peninsula though Kim expressed frustration over outside skepticism about his sincerity.

-Moon sent a group of top officials to Pyongyang this week to help resolve a stalemate over nuclear diplomacy.
-His envoys said Thursday that North Korean leader Kim Jong Un reaffirmed his commitment to a nuclear-free Korean Peninsula though he expressed frustration over outside skepticism about his sincerity.
+Trump later responded by tweeting, “Kim Jong Un of North Korea proclaims ‘unwavering faith in President Trump.’
+Thank you to Chairman Kim.
+We will get it done together!”
+Moon said the outcome of his envoys’ Pyongyang trip was “much more than what was expected.”

-Moon says he wants to see a declaration to end the 1950-53 Korean War being made within this year as part of trust-building measures among concerned countries.
+The next step in nuclear diplomacy is uncertain.
+Negotiators seem deadlocked over whether North Korea truly intends to denuclearize as it has pledged numerous times in recent months.
+North Korea has dismantled its nuclear and rocket engine testing sites, but U.S. officials want more serious, concrete action taken before North Korea obtains outside concessions.

 Most Read Nation & World Stories